septidk/sptfConnect/readme.txt

 How To Use This Script:

 open terminal;
 type sudo chmod +x whereThisFile/install.sh then enter;
 type sudo ./install.sh then enter;
-done.
+done;

-this process must be connected to internet
+this process must be connected to internet!